 So, while the risk is smaller for an indoor-only cat, it still exists.
 If you can’t be absolutely sure that Kitty will never encounter wild or unvaccinated animals, it would be safer to vaccinate your cat.

 Rabies vaccinations for cats: The official veterinary recommendations

 The American Association of Feline Practitioners (AAFP) issued the following recommendations about rabies vaccinations.
 They suggest vaccinating cats wherever rabies is endemic in any local species or where legally required.

 The American Veterinary Medical Association supports vaccinating all cats against rabies – regardless of their living conditions or where they are in the US.
-While they recognize the need for medical exemption for some pets, they also state –
+While they recognize the need for a medical exemption for some pets, they also state –

 Because rabies continues to be a significant public health issue, waivers should not be issued arbitrarily upon client request and should be based upon clinical evidence that the animal would be at considerable risk of being harmed by the vaccine because of a diagnosed medical condition.